danielaceros/spotipybot/README.md

 # spotipybot
-A BOT who allows you to play with SPOTIFY API
+A BOT who allows you to play with SPOTIFY API, adding some tracks, creating playlist or getting tracked about de songs you are playing in REALTIME.

 # Getting Started
 Install NECESARY MODULES, if you don't have it: